 4. AGREEMENTS FOR SCHOOL FACILITIES

 The School entered into a sublease agreement with the New Jerusalem Baptist Church ("NJBC"), effective July 1, 2010.
-The School is obligated under a non-cancelable sub-lease for office and classroom space expiring in June 30, 2020.
 Monthly minimum rental payments under the lease are \$29,000 per month for the term of the lease.